mammaldiversity/mammaldiversity-org/README.md

 # download and install Node.js
 fnm use --install-if-missing 22

-# verifies the right Node.js version is in the environment
+# verifies the correct Node.js version is in the environment
 node -v # should print `v22.11.0`

-# verifies the right npm version is in the environment
+# verifies the correct npm version is in the environment
 npm -v # should print `10.9.0`
 ```